-a.
+- a.
 Entry and withdrawal.
 The entry of a horse in a sweepstakes is a subscription to the sweepstakes.
-Before the time of closing, any entry or subscription may be altered or withdrawn.
+Before the time of closing, any entry or subscription may be altered or withdrawn. - b.

-b.
 Entrance money.
 Entrance money shall be paid by the nominator to a race.
-In the event of the death of the horse or a mistake made in the entry of an otherwise eligible horse, the nominator subscriber shall continue to be obligated for any stakes, and the entrance money shall not be returned.
+In the event of the death of the horse or a mistake made in the entry of an otherwise eligible horse, the nominator subscriber shall continue to be obligated for any stakes, and the entrance money shall not be returned. - c.

-c.
 Quarter horse scratches and qualifiers unable to participate in finals.
 If a horse should be scratched from the time trial finals, the horse's owner will not be eligible for a refund of the fees paid.
 If a horse that qualified for the final should be unable to enter due to racing soundness, or scratched for any reason other than a positive drug test report or a rule violation, the horse shall be deemed to have earned and the owner will receive last place money.
-If more than one horse should be unable to enter due to racing soundness, or scratched for any reason other than a positive drug test report or a rule violation, the horse should be unable to enter due to racing soundness, or scratched for any reason other than a positive drug test report or a rule violation, then those purse moneys shall be added together and divided equally among the horse owners.
+If more than one horse should be unable to enter due to racing soundness, or scratched for any reason other than a positive drug test report or a rule violation, then those purse moneys shall be added together and divided equally among the horse owners.